 Overview of Fat-tailed Gerbils

 Duprasi are also known as the fat-tailed gerbil and colloquially sometimes as Doops.
 They are a member of the gerbil family Gerbillinae and are the only member of the genus Pachyuromys.
 Some people consider them a missing link between gerbils and hamsters.
+Fat-tailed gerbils can make excellent pets, as they can tame down well and have simple dietary needs.

 Coat colour is sandy/yellow although the confusion over hybrids has led to other shades such as light greys.
 This can also lead to a wide variance in weights with a mature adult potentially weighing in at anything from 30 to 90g.